In-Person Testing Will Remain an Option for the 2024-2025 Testing Year

 Testing Accommodations

 Through our deep commitment to disability rights, we will continue to address the needs of all individuals with disabilities who require testing accommodations.
-Whether you choose to take your LSAT in person at a test center or remotely on your own computer, we will make every effort to ensure all individuals are able to fully demonstrate their skills when they take their test.
+Whether you choose to take your LSAT in person at a test center or remotely on your own computer, we will make every effort to ensure all test takers are able to fully demonstrate their skills when they take their test.

 Components of the LSAT